 State bans on affirmative action decreased representation of people of color (African American, AI/AN, Asian, and Hispanic/Latino) in public employment.77 There has not been any research looking at the impact of I-200 on public employment in Washington State.
-Although we cannot predict the magnitude of impact, we anticipate that repealing I-200 would increase representation of people of color in public employment in Washington State.
+Although we cannot predict the magnitude of impact, we anticipate that restoring affirmative action would increase representation of people of color in public employment in Washington State.

-Currently, in Washington State, persons of color account for 19.6% of state employees in the executive branch of state government.78 This percentage has remained approximately the same for the past five years (range 18.7% to 20.2%).78 Of executive branch employees, 80% are Caucasian/Not Assigned; 7% are Asian and Pacific Islander; 6% are African American; 5% are Hispanic/Latino; and 2% are AI/AN.78 Asians and Hispanics/Latinos are underrepresented in state government compared to state demographics overall.72 People of color and women were also underrepresented in management positions.
-For example, approximately 20% of non-managers were people of color, compared to 14% of managers.79 Overall, the current Washington State workforce is similar in diversity to the private sector in the state, though people of color were slightly less represented in public employment.1
+Currently, in Washington State, persons of color account for 19.6% of state employees in the executive branch of state government.
+This percentage has remained approximately the same for the past five years (range 18.7% to 20.2%).
+This percentage has remained approximately the same for the past five years (range 18.7% to 20.2%).
+This percentage has remained approximately the same Caucasian/Not Assigned; The are Asian and Pacific Islander; 6% are African American; 5% are Hispanic/Latino; and 2% are AI/AN.
+Asians and Hispanics/Latinos are underrepresented in state government compared to state demographics overall.
+People of color and women were also underrepresented in management positions.
+For example, approximately 20% of non-managers were people of color, compared to 14% of managers.
+Overall, the current Washington State workforce is similar in diversity to the private sector in the state, though people of color were slightly less represented in public employment.